harvester/docs/docs/vm/edit-vm.md

 ### Volumes

 You can add additional volumes to the VM after booting.
-You can also expand the size of the volume after shutting down the VM, click the VM and go to the `Volumes` tab, then click `Edit Image Volume` to edit the size of the expanded volume.
-After waiting for the resize to complete and restarting the VM, your disk will automatically finish expanding.
+You can also expand the size of the volume after shutting down the VM, click the VM and go to the `Volumes` tab, edit the size of the expanded volume.
+After restarting the VM and waiting for the resize to complete, your disk will automatically finish expanding.

 ![edit-vm](/img/v1.2/vm/edit-vm-volumes.png)